Cloud security provider Orca Security nabs $550M

 The Transform Technology Summits start October 13th with Low-Code/No Code: Enabling Enterprise Agility.
 Register now!

-Los Angeles, California-based Orca Security, which provides security for public cloud platforms including Amazon Web Services, Microsoft Azure, and Google Cloud Platform, today announced that it extended its series C round to $550 million at a $1.8 billion post-money valuation.
-The financing, which was led by Temasek with participation from Splunk, SAIC, Alphabet’s CapitalG, Redpoint Ventures, GGV, Iconiq Capital, Lone Pine Capital, Stripes, Adams Street Partners, Willoughby Capital, and Harmony Partners, will be put toward geographic expansion and the growth of Orca’s partner program, the company says.
+Los Angeles, California-based Orca Security, which provides security for such public cloud platforms as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform, today announced it has extended its series C round to $550 million at a $1.8 billion post-money valuation.
+The funding was led by Temasek, with participation from Splunk, SAIC, Alphabet’s CapitalG, Redpoint Ventures, GGV, Iconiq Capital, Lone Pine Capital, Stripes, Adams Street Partners, Willoughby Capital, and Harmony Partners.
+Orca says it will be put toward geographic expansion and the growth of its partner program.

 According to Gartner, by 2023, 70% of all enterprise workloads will be deployed in cloud infrastructure and platform services, up from 40% in 2020.
 But remote and hybrid work arrangements brought about by the pandemic have given rise to security challenges.
 Sixty-four percent of respondents named data losses and leakage as their biggest cloud security concerns, followed by issues concerning data privacy, confidentiality, and accidental exposure of credentials.

-Orca, which was started in 2019, offers a platform that helps to detect and prioritize cloud security incidents.
-The startup’s technology collects data from cloud provider APIs and workloads, surfacing attack vectors including vulnerabilities, malware, misconfigurations, weak and leaked passwords, and misplaced personally identifiable information.
+Orca, which was started in 2019, offers a platform that helps organizations detect and prioritize cloud security incidents.
+The startup’s technology collects data from cloud provider APIs and workloads and surfaces attack vectors, including vulnerabilities, malware, misconfigurations, weak and leaked passwords, and misplaced personally identifiable information.

 “Orca was cofounded by me, the former chief technologist, and seven senior executives and architects from Check Point Software,” cofounder and CEO Avi Shua told VentureBeat via email.
 “In founding Orca, [we] were tackling a fundamental cloud security problem — organizations could not gain 100% public cloud security coverage to discover and manage all assets, vulnerabilities, and risks without deploying agents or network scanners.
 Even if they did use these tools that were not built for the cloud, deployments often took months, interrupted business operations, and still only provided limited visibility.”